DeUsVault/FPFARPGTemplate/README.md

 # FPF ARPG Template

-The FPF ARPG Template is an Action Role-Playing Game (ARPG) project template created with Unreal Engine, featuring essential gameplay systems and AI-driven components.
+The FPF ARPG Template is an Action Role-Playing Game (ARPG) project template created with Unreal Engine, featuring essential gameplay systems and components created with AI-assistance.
 The purpose of this template is to provide a solid foundation for creating ARPGs while showcasing the potential of AI assistance in game development.

 ## Overview